Aleksandar Tijanić: Journalism career

-In the meantime, during first part of 1991, he was part of the hosting trio on Umijeće življenja talk-show along with Mirjana Bobić-Mojsilović and Dragan Babić.
+In the meantime, during the first part of 1991, he co-hosted the popular The Art of Living Together talk-show along alongside Mirjana Bobić-Mojsilović and Dragan Babić.
 Conceptualized as a free format taped in front of live theater audience at Sarajevo's Teatar Obala, the programme quickly gained country-wide recognition and notability.
 Tijanić conducted memorable interviews with, among others, Milovan Đilas, notable communist dissident, and Stjepan Mesić, at the time high-ranking official of Franjo Tuđman's Croatian Democratic Union (HDZ) and soon to become last president of SFR Yugoslavia's presidency.
-The show abruptly ended in May 1991 when a crowd of Muslim extremists mentored by the SDA political party attempted to lynch Tijanić and Bobić-Mojsilović on the day when the interview with Serbian right-wing politician Vojislav Šešelj was supposed to be taped.
+The show abruptly ended in May 1991.

 Coming back to Belgrade, Tijanić began an editing stint at Sportski žurnal sports daily in June 1991.

 In 1993, Tijanić became the head of programming at the recently launched TV Politika.
+In June 1996, he was selected as Minister of Information in the government headed by Mirko Marjanović but resigned after five months.

+In February 1997, he founded the daily newspaper Građanin, which lasted a few months.
+In October 1997, he resumed his journalistic career in Dnevni Telegraf and the weekly Evropljanin (1998-1999).
+Afterwards, he became a columnist for the Bosnian daily "Nezavisne novine".

+In March 2004, he was appointed director of Radio Television of Serbia (RTS) during the time of Prime Minister Vojislav Koštunica.
+Tijanić served as an advisor to Koštunica from 2001 to 2004 when he was President.

 Controversy

-Milorad Ulemek was arrested on May 1 2004. for the assassination of Prime Minister of Serbia Zoran Đinđić.
+Milorad Ulemek was arrested on 1 May 2004 for the assassination of Prime Minister of Serbia Zoran Đinđić.
 Before Ulemek was transferred to a state prison, he had an unofficial meeting with several political opponents of Zoran Đinđić, including Aleksandar Tijanić.

 In March 2005, an entire 200 plus page pamphlet-type book named Slučaj službenika Tijanića solely devoted to denouncing Tijanić as a person and a professional was published in Belgrade by non-governmental organization Lawyers' Committee for Human Rights (YUCOM).
 The book's cover features a political cartoon-type drawing by Predrag Koraksić Corax, showing Tijanic as a chameleon wearing various political party logos and flags of various countries.
 The book's author is never mentioned explicitly although it thanks Vladimir Beba Popović, former Serbian government official, for "providing the material so that this publication remains a factual portrayal of an individual's career instead of revenge".

 Tijanić sued the publishers of Slučaj službenika Tijanića book for the amount of RSD8.5 million (~€100,000).
 Following a prolonged, incident-filled process and several appeals, in September 2009, Supreme Court of Serbia ruled in Tijanić's favour ordering YUCOM to pay him RSD200,000 (~€2,200) as well as to cease distribution of the book and to issue a public proclamation about the verdict on the pages of Politika daily.

-Private life
+Personal life

 He was married and had son Stefan and daughter Zara.

+Death

+Tijanić died on 28 October 2013 from an apparent heart attack.